-Laminate countertops are available in a number of shapes and edge treatments.
+Laminate countertops and panels are available in a number of shapes and edge treatments.
 The most common is called “post-formed,” which means that the top is formed from a single piece of laminate that’s shaped into a backsplash at the rear and a rounded edge in front.
 Since it’s a single piece, it has no seams to separate and no corners to catch dirt.

 Traditionally this process has been done by solvent based contact adhesives but people are also now moving to laminate these substrates with PVAc dispersions and also PUR hot melts which are more environmentally friendly options and offer better temperature resistance.

 The border between the edge and the coating on the underside can also be sealed with a PUR hot melt adhesive to improve the moisture resistance of the product.

 Click your chosen area of interest to learn how our extensive range of industry leading products can assist you in the following applications.